September 9, 2020

 The Stadion Tactical Defensive Fund is a conservative equity fund seeking to participate in expanding market cycles and retains the ability to become 100% defensive if conditions deteriorate.
 Over a full market cycle, the Stadion Tactical Defensive Fund tends to have a conservative profile that combines two elements of trend following: a focus on longer-term cyclical trends (the core portfolio) and the balance of risk-mitigation and returns-seeking among shorter to intermediate trends (the satellite portfolio).
 The goal of these collaborative strategies is capital appreciation as measured across full market cycles.

-In August, the Tactical Defensive Fund’s A-share returned -3.12% versus its benchmark of the Morningstar Moderate Target Risk Index of -0.86%.
+In August, the Tactical Defensive Fund’s I-share returned 7.14% versus its benchmark of the Morningstar Moderate Target Risk Index that returned 2.99%.

 To view the most recent performance for the Stadion Tactical Defensive Fund, click here.